corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-contracts.md

 * No external enforcement is required.
 * The contract is always interpreted the same way.

-The contract code is replicated on a the [nodes](key-concepts-node.md) in a [network](key-concepts-ecosystem.md).
+The contract code is replicated on the [nodes](key-concepts-node.md) in a [network](key-concepts-ecosystem.md).
 The network members have to reach a [consensus](key-concepts-consensus.md) that the terms of the agreement have been met before they execute the contract.

 Putting a contract on Corda gives it unique features:
 * It can't be changed, only replaced with an updated version.